8 Tips to Win Back Your Lapsed Donors

 What are lapsed donors?

 The time period for your organization may be different.
-For example, if your most common donation type is monthly sponsorships, a donor might be considered lapsed after a few missed monthly donations.
+For example, if your most common donation type is monthly contributions, a donor might be considered lapsed after a few missed monthly donations.

 Why do donors lapse?